 Apple's first wearable gadget could beam messages, simplified apps and Siri to our wrists, eliminating the all-too-common need to take out our devices to constantly check notifications.

-It's going to become especially convenient to pocket the all-but-confirmed 4.7-inch iPhone 6 in your jeans and always stow the next 9.7-inch iPad Air 2 in a bag later this year.
+It's going to become especially convenient to pocket the all-but-confirmed 4.7-inch and even bigger 5.5-inch iPhone 6 in your jeans, and always stow the next 9.7-inch iPad Air 2 in a bag later this year.

 At the same time, iWatch leaks have pointed to Nike FuelBand SE-inspired fitness tracking and biometric sensors.
 Apple could possibly take more cues from the sneaker maker instead of its smartwatches rivals.